jcheron/phalcon-jquery/README.md

 ###3 - JS files
 ####CDN
-For CDN using (From Google Api or MaxCDN)\\
+To use CDN (From Google Api or MaxCDN)\\
-In Phalcon controller, implements the initialize method and pass a variable to the view
+In Phalcon controller, implement the initialize method and pass a variable to the view
 ```php
 use Phalcon\Mvc\Controller;
 class ExController extends Controller{